AmauryCarrade/grav-plugin-zmarkdown-engine/README.md

 ## Usage

 For this plugin to work, you must have a ZMarkdown server running and accessible from Grav's backend.
-Then, fill the `zmd_server` configuration option (using the Admin plugin or the yml file), and _disable the bluit-in Markdown processing_ in the `system.yml` configuration file.
+Then, fill the `zmd_server` configuration option (using the Admin plugin or the yml file).
+Now, the engine is ready to run.

+The last thing to do is to tell Grav (and this plugin) to actually use this engine.
+To do so, you can either enable it globally, by disabling the `markdown` processor and adding a new `zmarkdown` set to `true`, in the `system.yaml` file, as below:

 ```yaml
 pages: